 Take a virtual tour around Japan’s capital with the new Tokyo Metro ad I was an advertising copywriter and creative back in the UK for about seven years.
 Among other things, I worked on the Northern Ireland Tourist Board account developing full campaigns for print, radio and TV.
 Many people don’t realise the amount of effort that goes into the adverts they see on the street and screen.
 Some ads look deceptively simple: but the amount of planning that is required is ridiculous.
 This […]

 Travelling around Japan doesn’t have to be difficult I get a lot of emails from people asking for advice when they are coming to Japan: places to go, things to see as well as logistical stuff about travelling around the country.
 Besides mastering the use of chopsticks before getting off the plane, by far the single piece of advice I can give you is GET A SMART CARD AS SOON AS YOU ARRIVE.
 So what is a Smart Card?
 Well […]

-Categories: Tokyo Days, Travel: Inside Japan • Tags: backpacking, blog, buses, getting around, ikimasho, japan, metro, pasmo, public trransport, smart cards, stations, suica, tokyo, tourists, trains, travelling
+Categories: Daily Life in Tokyo, Travel: Inside Japan • Tags: backpacking, blog, buses, getting around, ikimasho, japan, metro, pasmo, public trransport, smart cards, stations, suica, tokyo, tourists, trains, travelling

 A stroll around one of Tokyo’s oldest neighbourhoods.
 Ikimasho!
 From Nippori, Yanaka Ginza is a 5-10 minute walk west of the station.
 Alternatively you can take the chiyoda line to Sendagi and walk east for about the same amount of time.
 You can also walk from Ueno Park in about 30 minutes – although it may be quicker if you are in a pram like this guy.